-CIOs are tasked under FISMA to administer training and oversee personnel with significant IT/cybersecurity responsibilities.
-CIOs should work with the SAISO to:
+Chief Information Officers (CIOs) are tasked under FISMA to administer training and oversee personnel with significant information technology / cyber security responsibilities.
+CIOs should work with the Senior Agency Information technology / cyber security Officer (SAISO) to:

-- Establish the overall strategy for the IT/cybersecurity awareness and training program; - Ensure that the agency head, senior managers, system and information owners, and others understand the concepts and strategy of the IT/cybersecurity awareness and training program; - Report on the progress of the program's implementation; - Ensure that the agency's IT/cybersecurity awareness and training program is funded;
+• Establish the overall strategy for the information technology / cyber security awareness and training program;

-- Ensure the training of agency personnel with significant IT/cybersecurity responsibilities; - Ensure that all users of information systems are sufficiently trained in their security responsibilities; - Ensure all users receive security awareness training; and - Ensure that effective tracking and reporting mechanisms are in place for all facets of training.
+- Ensure that the agency head, senior managers, system and information owners, and others understand the concepts and strategy of the information technology / cyber security awareness and training program; - Report on the progress of the program's implementation; - Ensure that the agency's information technology / cyber security awareness and training program is funded; - Ensure the training of agency personnel with significant information technology / cyber security responsibilities; - Ensure that all users of information systems are sufficiently trained in their security responsibilities and other information technology / cyber Cybersecurity Essentials through awareness training; and - Ensure that effective tracking and reporting mechanisms are in place for all facets of training.